Exclusive to Vedic Management Center by U. Mahesh Prabhu

 So, the Pandavas weren’t the first of their kind to be born out of wedlock.
 But, the question remains, “How did they claim the throne of Hastinapur?”
 Additionally, “How did the righteous Krishna support their claim and aid them in winning it through a bloody war?”

 King Bharata had three wives and three sons with each of them – a total of nine children.
-Yet, when they came of age, he found all of them unfit to be his successors.
+When they came of age, he found all of them unfit to be his successors.
 He was concerned about the welfare of his subjects.
-A king is father to his subjects first, then his own.
-Kings’ favouritism towards their progeny often resulted in chaos.
+A king is a father to his subjects first, then his own.
+Kings’ favoritism towards their progeny often resulted in chaos.
 This can be seen in the Mahabharata, too.
 It was Dhritarashtra’s blind love for his sons that led to a violent war.
-When he was confronted by his sons and courtiers, he cited the Dharma Shastras, mentioning the definition of a father:
+When his sons and courtiers confronted him, he cited the Dharma Shastras, mentioning the definition of a father:

 Janitaa Chopaneta Cha YastuVidyaam Prayaschati |